Stephen Ministers are Caregivers … God is the Cure Giver

 - Pray daily for Stephen Ministry

 - Inquire about becoming a Stephen Minister

 Stephen Ministers and Leaders at Farragut Presbyterian Church

 Could you benefit from the confidential, one-to-one care and support of a Stephen Minister, or do you know someone – perhaps a friend, coworker, or relative – who would benefit from a Stephen Minister?
 Are you interested in possibly becoming a Stephen Minister?
-If so, then talk with a Minister or Stephen Leader or call the church office, (865) 966-9547 or email@example.com.
+If so, then talk with Pastor Matt, a Stephen Leader, or call the church office at (865) 966-9547 or email@example.com.